MerlinsLair/merlin/CONTRIBUTING.md

 Vendor is a folder that go automatically makes if you run go mod vendor, which contains the source code for all of your dependencies.
 Its often helpful for local debugging.
 In order to update it...

-Commit & push to the Cmers-SDK fork in a new branch (see above steps for more details), and then you can grab the commit hash to do:
+Commit & push to the Cosmos-SDK fork in a new branch (see above steps for more details), and then you can grab the commit hash to do:

 ```sh
 go get github.com/merlin-labs/cosmos-sdk@{my commit hash}